fabianenardon/docker-java-issues-demo/cpu-sample/README.md

 1. Change your application to not rely on Runtime.getRuntime().availableProcessors() to calculate available CPUs

 or
 2. Use a custom LD_PRELOAD library to override the JVM default behavior and change the number of available CPUs.
-This is usefull if you can not change the application.
+This is useful if you can not change the application.

 [cpu-sample-numcpus-lib](../docker-images/openjdk-numcpus-lib/)
 Image  has a custom LD_PRELOAD already compiled and an environment variable exported.